-Amongst our Foster youth, Low income and English learner groups our highest percentage is low-income at 11% with foster youth and English learners both at 0%.
-Although are numbers are low, all high needs student groups are taken into consideration first.
+The listed actions for each goal are principally directed to meet the needs of unduplicated pupil groups (Foster Youth, Low-income, and English Learners) and all students including students with disabilities, LEA-wide.
+The needs identified are common across all students, and the effectiveness of the actions will be increased by benefitting all students.
+Amongst our Foster youth, Low income, and English learner groups our highest percentage is low-income at 9% with foster youth at 0% and English learners at under 2%.
+Although our numbers are low, all high-needs student groups are taken into consideration first.
 Foster Youth/Homeless Liaison - Although currently SCESD does not have Foster Youth, upon enrollment of a Foster Youth student, the liaison serves to ensure immediate enrollment, smooth transition, and support as needed.
-The liaison is the caregivers direct link to expanded learning services to increase or improve services to address needs.
-Funds are principally directed in Goal 1 Action 2 and 4 and Goal 2 Actions1-5 to students in the subgroups to increase academic achievement by increasing their time and access to intervention/acceleration materials and services and their parents' access to technology.
+The liaison is the caregiver's direct link to expanded learning services to increase or improve services to address needs.
+Funds are principally directed in Goal 1 Actions 2 and 4 and Goal 2 Actions1-5 to students in the subgroups to increase academic achievement by increasing their time and access to intervention/acceleration materials and services and their parents' access to technology.
 By improving student and parent engagement in the school community, students and parents will increase their understanding of what proficient student achievement is and how to obtain proficiency.
-Services for students within subgroups will be increased or improved by about 1.87% compared to all students.
-The expenditures for the subgroups meet or exceed the 1.87% threshold.
+Services for students within subgroups will be increased or improved by about 1.95% compared to all students.
+The expenditures for the subgroups meet or exceed the 1.95% threshold.